temporalio/cli/README.md

 **Note:** Make sure you have a Temporal server running before using the CLI.

-### Trying out new tctl v2.0.0-beta with updated UX
+### Trying out the new `tctl next` with updated UX

-**Note** Switching to `tctl v2.0.0-beta` is not recommended on production environments.
+**Note** Switching to `tctl next` is not recommended on production environments.

-The package contains both `tctl v1.16` and the updated `tctl v2.0.0-beta`.
-Version v2.0.0-beta brings updated UX, commands and flags semantics, new features ([see details](https://github.com/temporalio/proposals/tree/master/cli)).
-Please expect more of upcoming changes in v2.0.0
+The package contains both `tctl v1` and the updated `tctl next`.
+Version `next` brings updated UX, new commands and flags semantics, new features ([see details](https://github.com/temporalio/proposals/tree/master/cli)).
+Please expect more of upcoming changes in `tctl next`

-By default, executing tctl commands will execute commands from v1.16.
-In order to switch to experimental v2.0.0-beta run
+By default, executing tctl commands will execute commands from tctl v1.
+In order to switch to experimental `tctl next` run

 ```
-tctl config set version 2
+tctl config set version next
 ```

-This will create a configuration file (`~/.config/temporalio/tctl.yaml`) and set tctl to v2.0.0-beta.
+This will create a configuration file (`~/.config/temporalio/tctl.yaml`) and set tctl to `next`.

-To switch back to the stable v1.16, run
+To switch back to the stable v1, run

 ```
 tctl config set version current